OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 ## iOS specific requirements

 iOS apps need to include the WebRTC modules from react-native-webrtc plugin.
-We will do it by the following steps bellow.
+We will do it by following the steps bellow.

 These configurations are already included in this **openvidu-react-native project**, so if you start from here no further configurations are needed.
 Otherwise, if you want to **start a new project with React Native and OpenVidu**, you should follow these simple steps:

-1) Add Files Into Project
+1) Add these files into your project

 * in Xcode: Right click on `Libraries` and  `Add Files to {project}`
 * Go to `node_modules/openvidu-browser/node_modules/react-native-webrtc/ios/RCTWebRTC.xcodeproj` and click on `Add`